Rod Stewart: Early life

 The family were also great fans of the singer Al Jolson and would sing and play his hits.
 Stewart collected his records and saw his films, read books about him, and was influenced by his performing style and attitude towards his audience.
 His introduction to rock and roll was hearing Little Richard's 1956 hit "The Girl Can't Help It", and seeing Bill Haley & His Comets in concert.
-His father bought him a guitar in January 1959; the first song he learned was the folk tune "It Takes a Worried Man to Sing a Worried Song"; the first record he bought was Eddie Cochran's "C'mon Everybody".
+His father bought him a guitar in January 1959; the first song he learned was the folk tune "It Takes a Worried Man to Sing a Worried Song".
+The first record he bought was Eddie Cochran's "C'mon Everybody".
 In 1960, he joined a skiffle group with school friends called the Kool Kats, playing Lonnie Donegan and Chas McDevitt hits.

-Stewart left school at age 15 and worked briefly as a silk screen printer.
+Stewart left school at the age of 15 and worked briefly as a silk-screen printer.
 Spurred on by his father, his ambition was to become a professional footballer.
-In summer 1960, he went for trials at Brentford F.C., a Third Division club at the time.
+In summer 1960, he went for trials at Brentford, a Third Division club at the time.
 Contrary to some longstanding accounts, Stewart states in his 2012 autobiography that he was never signed to the club and that the club never called him back after his trials.
 In any case, regarding possible career options, Stewart concluded, "Well, a musician's life is a lot easier and I can also get drunk and make music, and I can't do that and play football.
 I plumped for music ...
 They're the only two things I can do actually: play football and sing."

 His parents are buried on the eastern side of Highgate Cemetery, on the main north–south path, opposite the grave of Malcolm McLaren.